-Treatment for a drug or alcohol problem usually begins with an addiction assessment.1 The purpose of the assessment is to determine whether an addiction is present, the extent of the addiction, whether there are co-occurring conditions, and to assist in the development of a treatment plan.
+more1 The purpose of the assessment is to determine whether an addiction is present, the extent of the addiction, whether there are co-occurring conditions, and to assist in the development of a treatment plan.
 Professionals trained to diagnose addictions typically conduct alcohol and drug abuse assessments in private settings.
 All information that is provided by you is kept confidential and only used to assist in your treatment.

 Different types of professionals are trained to assess people for addictions, including doctors, nurses, counselors, psychologists, therapists, and social workers.
-Typically, multiple people will evaluate you, especially if you are being cared for at an addiction treatment facility.
+Typically, multiple people will evaluate you, especially if you are being cared for at an addiction treatment program.
 This helps to ensure you receive the correct diagnosis for your condition and the best treatment possible.
 Assessments often include questionnaires, physical exams, and self-assessment.

 The addiction assessment process is fairly straightforward.
-The doctor or clinician will have you fill out a standardized questionnaire asking about your current drug or alcohol use, treatment history, health history, patterns of behavior, symptoms, and the effects the addiction has had on your life.
+The doctor or clinician will have you fill out a standardized questionnaire asking about your current drug or alcohol use, treatment history, health history, patterns of behavior, symptoms, and the addiction effect has had on your life.
 Afterward, the clinician will conduct a face-to-face interview with you, asking standard, open-ended questions that provide information to make a proper diagnosis.

 Usually, the assessor takes notes, but any information given to the clinician is strictly confidential.
 Screening tools, such as the National Institute on Drug Use Screening Tool (NIDA), the Alcohol Use Disorders Identification Test-C (AUDIT-C), or the CAGE assessment may be used.2